abhi24me/abhi24me/README.md

 # Hi there 👋 it's Abhishek Dubey
 ## Hope you are doing Fine  :)

 ### Know Me Better By Looking Below :

+try:
   - 🔭 I’m currently working @ SequelString PVT.LTD.
   - ⚡ Designation == Python Developer
   - 🌱 Developing RPA (Robotic Process Automation)
   - 🤔 ### __Automate the boring Stuff..😄..__
   - 💬 Ask me about == DATA and ITS <VALUE>
   - 📫 How to reach me: By : Bus,Train,Auto,Cycle,ByWalk... 😄
   - ⚡ Fun fact: __Copper door knobs are self-disinfecting__
   - ⚡ There are 10 types of people :
   -     1: Those who understand binary
   -     2: Those who don't

+ except:
+   print("Updating Soon...")